AkANkSHA-RaWaT-2026/rag_assignment/README.md

 # RAG System – Cost-Efficient QA over PDFs

-This is a learning project built with assistance from AI tools to understand RAG pipelines This project implements a **Retrieval-Augmented Generation (RAG)** system for answering questions over PDF documents.
+This is a learning project built with assistance from AI tools to understand RAG pipelines.

+This project implements a **Retrieval-Augmented Generation (RAG)** system for answering questions over PDF documents.
 It indexes PDFs into a local **ChromaDB** vector database and uses **Google Gemini** to generate grounded answers with source citations.

 ---